eco619/ai-document-library/docs/technical-library/README.md

 # Technical Library

-## Engineering Reference for the AI Document Library
+## Engineering Reference for the Continuous Intelligence Platform

-The Technical Library serves as the authoritative engineering reference for the AI Document Library platform.
+The Technical Library serves as the authoritative engineering reference for the Continuous Intelligence Platform (CIP).

 While the Enterprise Architecture Specification defines the system at an architectural level, the Technical Library expands each architectural discipline into detailed engineering guidance.
-Together these documents capture the principles, rationale, methodologies, and technical decisions that govern the design, implementation, verification, and long-term evolution of the platform.
+Together these documents capture the principles, rationale, methodologies, and technical decisions that govern the design, validation, implementation, integration, implementation verification, baseline testing, and long-term evolution of the platform.

 Rather than functioning as user documentation, the Technical Library exists to preserve engineering knowledge.
 It documents not only *what* was built, but *why* it was built, the design alternatives that were considered, the engineering tradeoffs that shaped the final architecture, and the principles that continue to guide its evolution.